 Building Neighbors is a rapid re-housing program that helps families experiencing homelessness move into permanent housing as quickly as possible, then provides supportive services to help them sustain it.
-Since launching the program in early 2012, Housing Families First has increased the number of families it can serve annually by eight-fold.

 Here’s how rapid re-housing works.
 A family that is referred to Building Neighbors meets with a Family Housing Case Manager to complete a comprehensive assessment of their strengths, assets, needs, and barriers.
 Together, they develop a housing action plan that builds on the family’s unique strengths and addresses their barriers.
 The family then works with a Community Housing Navigator to identify and apply for safe, affordable rental housing that meets their needs.